The Skating Slide Board: Train the Stride Without the Ice

 What the Skating Stride Actually Demands

-- Push-off power: Maximum force production through the hip abductors, glutes, and quads in a diagonal lateral direction — not straight down
+- Push-off power: Maximum force production through the hip adductors, glutes, and quads in a diagonal lateral direction — not straight down

 - Full ankle extension: The final "snap" of the push-off that generates the last increment of stride power and clean edge push